 This is an exciting time for cider and we are creating our own history and our own path.
 Onward!

 The history of cider is impossible to capture in just a few paragraphs.
-For this reason we will excitingly be hosting Cider School at Wild Terra.
-These classes will include a tour of the production area, a history class taught by our head cider maker Ethan and a flight of cider (to be consumed during class of course!)
+For this reason we will excitingly be hosting Cider School at Wild Terra the 1st Saturday of every month.
+This easy going class is FREE taught by our head cider maker Ethan, tastings included!
+Check our Facebook Events!